estvoyage/fizzbuzz/README.md

 ## Code organization

+The main file is `run.php` in the root directory.
 All classes are in the `src` directory.
 All unit tests are ine the `tests\units\src` directory.
 Fizzbuzz use [PSR-4](http://www.php-fig.org/psr/psr-4/) autoloader, so if you want read the code of: